-To be admitted to the Graduate School for the purpose of seeking a graduate degree or graduate certificate or for enrolling in a formal nondegree graduate program, a student must hold a bachelor's degree from a regionally accredited four-year college or university in the United States or its equivalent from a foreign country and must be accepted by the professional school or major department in which he or she proposes to study.
-Proof of English language proficiency is also required for applicants whose native language is not English.
+To be admitted to the Graduate School for the purpose of seeking a graduate degree or graduate certificate or for enrolling in a formal nondegree graduate program, students must hold a bachelor's degree from a regionally accredited four-year college or university in the United States or its equivalent from a foreign country and must be accepted by the major department in which they propose to study.
+International applicants must also submit proof of English language proficiency.
+Information about requirements may be found online.

 Students seeking certificates or advanced degrees are classified as follows:

 - Graduate postbaccalaureate

 - Graduate master’s

 The university’s schools and departments determine their own requirements for graduate admission.
 Students should become familiar with these requirements before applying and address inquiries about graduate admission to the department or school in which they plan to study, not to the Graduate School or to the Office of Admissions.